algarafa/algarafa.github.io/content/english/about.md

 #### Personal

 I come from Asturias, a small region situated in the northwest of Spain.
 Below you can find a collection of photographs that give you a taste of what Asturias is like.
-I hope you like it and you can visit some day!
+I hope that you like it and that you can visit some day!

 {{< gallery >}}
   {{< figure src="/asturias/asturcones.jpg" caption="Asturcones | Getty Images">}}